buqeye/LearningFromData/LectureNotes/_build/html/_sources/about.md

 ## Acknowledgements

-These notes originated from an intensive three-week summer school course taught at the [University of York](https://www.york.ac.uk/) in 2019 by Christian Forssén, Dick Furnstahl, and Daniel Phillips as part of the [TALENT](https://fribtheoryalliance.org/TALENT/) initiative.
+This material originated from an intensive three-week summer school course taught at the [University of York](https://www.york.ac.uk/) in 2019 by Christian Forssén, Dick Furnstahl, and Daniel Phillips as part of the [TALENT](https://fribtheoryalliance.org/TALENT/) initiative.
 The first version of the notes were used to teach a graduate course at The Ohio State University in Autumn 2019 and repeated with updates in Autumn 2021.
 Daniel Phillips revised the notes when he taught the course in Autumn 2023.
 Phillips and Furnstahl acknowledge in particular the following colleagues, who played a key role in shaping this course and their understanding of Bayesian statistics.

-* Prof. Christian Forssén, Chalmers
+* Prof. Christian Forssén, Chalmers University of Technology
 * Prof. Morten Hjorth-Jensen, Oslo University and Michigan State University
 * Dr. Jordan Melendez, Ohio State University and Root Insurance
 * Prof. Matt Plumlee, Northwestern University and Amazon
 * Prof. Matt Pratola, Ohio State University
 * Prof. Frederi Viens, Michigan State University
-* Dr. Sarah Wesolowski, University of Pennsylvania
+* Dr. Sarah Wesolowski, York, UK

 We also thank the students and colleagues who have contributed suggestions and comments.